Multimedia

 Career and Program Description

-This program is designed to provide individuals with the entry-level skills and hands-on experience needed for employment in a wide variety of professional opportunities in Video production and Multimedia.
-In the Video production track, these include field video workflow, studio production crew roles, camera operation, directing, lighting, editing, sound design, field audio recording, set design, and screenwriting.
-In the Multimedia track, these include building skills in focus areas such as digital design, interactive media, motion graphics, digital compositing, 3D modeling, digital animation, character rigging, AR/ VR/ XR, game art development, stop motion animation, previsualization, multimedia graphic design, and more.
+This program is designed to provide individuals with entry-level skills and hands-on experience needed for employment in a wide variety of professional opportunities in digital media.
+In the Video Production and Emerging Media AAS, topics include field video workflow, studio production, camera operation, directing, lighting, editing, motion graphics, audio recording, set design, drone cinematography, and screenwriting.
+In the Multimedia AAS and Certificate, topics include digital design, interactive media, compositing, 3D modeling, animation, character rigging, AR/ VR/ XR, game art development, stop motion animation, previsualization, multimedia graphic design, and more.

 Video and Multimedia specialists are employed by companies that produce digital media projects destined for screen delivery.
 Video and Multimedia projects include those focused on narrative, documentary, entertainment, business, marketing, live event, commercial, education, training, and presentation applications.
 The program also provides ongoing skill development to members of the interdisciplinary multimedia team entering from related professions, such as graphic design, photography, journalism, computer science, business, publishing, film studies and art.